In Conjunction with The International Conference on Evaluation and Assessment in Software Engineering EASE 2022

 Concretely, we invite three types of submissions:

-proposal papers (up to 6 pages): papers that directly address one or a few of the above-mentioned topics.
+proposal-for-solution papers (up to 6 pages): papers describing sketches or solutions to address one or several of the mentioned topics.

 Submissions are done via the Easychair site of EASE.